-Students who are pursuing a degree at another institution but would like to take courses at Southeastern for one semester may be admitted as "guest students", provided they are in good standing at their "home"
+Students who are pursuing a degree at another institution but would like to take courses at Southeastern for one semester may be admitted as "guest students", provided they are in good standing at their "home" institution.

-institution.
 A letter of good standing from the home institution will be required in lieu of academic transcripts.
+In cases where courses require pre-requisites, transcripts may be required.
+Guest students are not eligible for Federal (Title IV) financial aid.
 Contact Admissions for more information at (985) 549-5637 or 1-800-222-SELU(7358).